KenGarff/azure-get-keyvault/README.md

         app_name: ${{ env.APP }}
 ```

-This needs to be used in conjuction with the azure login action.
+This needs to be used in conjuction with the azure login action in order to work properly.
+See example below

 Example action